Black Ops Rescue

 Owning a pet can lift your mood and help you feel less stressed.
 Pets can help people feel better by providing companionship, reducing loneliness and isolation, and giving unconditional love.
 All pet owners, including those who have PTSD, can experience these benefits.

-We are a nonprofit 501(c)(3) public charity in Arvada, Colorado dedicated to pairing homeless pets with veterans in need for the good of both the veteran and the pet.
-We serve veterans along the Colorado Front Range from Fort Collins to Colorado Springs.
+We are a nonprofit 501(c)(3) public charity based in Arvada, Colorado, dedicated to pairing homeless pets with veterans in need — for the good of both the veteran and the pet.
+Our organization proudly serves veterans across the Colorado Front Range, from Fort Collins to Colorado Springs, helping create lasting bonds of companionship, healing, and hope.

 “If the goal was to help a veteran with severe PTSD get back into a better place…Mission Accomplished.”- Cary, Air Force veteran